cortesmc/pointclick-assignment-agent/README.md

 # Point&Click Assignment Agent — README

 ### Author : Carlos CORTES
+This project was developed on a Windows x86 system.
 ---

 A tiny LLM→plan→execute agent that drives your browser through a Chrome extension.